argoproj-labs/rollout-extension/README.md

 ## Install UI extension

-The UI extension needs to be installed by mounting the React component in Argo CD API server.
-This process can be automated by using the [argocd-extension-installer][1].
-This installation method will run an init container that will download, extract and place the file in the correct location.
+To install the extension use the [argocd-extension-installer](https://github.com/argoproj-labs/argocd-extension-installer) init container which runs during the startup of the argocd server.
+The init container downloads and extracts the JS file to `/tmp/extensions`.
+The argocd interface mounts the external JS file within the rollout resource.

 The yaml file below is an example of how to define a kustomize patch to install this UI extension: